Luderoch4Ed/pandas-challenge/README.md

 ## Prequisites:

-* You mus have the Pandas Library and the Jupyter Notebook available locally on your pc
+* You must have the Pandas Library and the Jupyter Notebook available locally on your pc